udaykumarbpatel/aem-mcp-server/README.md

 #### Page Operations
 - `createPage` - Create pages with proper template integration
 - `deletePage` - Remove pages with force option
+- `movePage` - Move pages to new locations
+- `copyPage` - Duplicate pages to new locations
 - `listPages` - List pages with depth and pagination
 - `getPageContent` - Extract complete page content
 - `getPageProperties` - Get page metadata and properties